 Melis Agabigum is an educator and studio artist from Michigan.
-She received her MFA from the University of Wisconsin-Milwaukee and has taught as an adjunct in art metals at Boise State University, the University of Michigan, and the University of Wisconsin-Milwaukee.
+She received her MFA from the University of Wisconsin-Milwaukee and has previously taught as an adjunct in art metals at Boise State University, University of Michigan, and the University of Wisconsin-Milwaukee.
 Provoked by an interest in material fiction, her work explores the physical and emotional weights that affect individuals in how they perceive their connection to others, their bodies, and space.
-Agabigum’s work has been shown at the national and international level in shows at (AV17) Gallery, in Lithuania; Woman Made Gallery, in Chicago, IL; the Walker Art Museum; and the Charles H. Wright Museum.
+Melis’ work has been shown at the national and international level in shows at Athens Jewelry Week 2018, in Greece; (AV17) Gallery, in Lithuania; the Walker Art Museum, in Minneapolis; and the Charles H. Wright Museum, in Detroit.
+She currently teaches as a visiting assistant professor of jewelry and 3D fabrication at Earlham College, in Indiana.

 Materiality and our understanding of how a material changes the way we interact with the objects around us has always fascinated me.
 I consider this one of the main reasons why people are excited about seeing and interacting with jewelry objects—we get to touch and physically connect to the artist’s choices to get the full scope of what the piece means.